 Journalism has experienced decreased enrollment over the past several years.
 The department has hired new faculty and focused on outreach and recruitment to increase enrollment.
 Minimal growth is expected.

 Linguistics has a high efficiency rating that can be attributed to increasing enrollments and increased online offerings.
-Typically, two to three sections are offered each semester.
+Typically, 2-3 sections are offered each semester.